 If you’re ready to start the office accident claims process and we agree to represent you on a No Win No fee basis (explained further here), your solicitor will use their legal acumen to present a clear and concise claim on your behalf.
 Where needed, they’ll try to counter any objections by providing supplementary evidence.
 You will be updated regularly about any progress and have the ability to ask any questions.

-If you would like to see whether we could help you claim compensation for an office accident why not call us on 0800 6524 881.
+If you’d like to see whether we could help you claim compensation for an office accident why not call us on 0800 6524 881.
 Remember, we provide a No Win No Fee service for all accepted office accident claims, so you won’t pay any solicitor’s fees unless you are compensated.